What is Metal Fatigue? Types, Identification, Determination of Metal Fatigue (With PDF)

 3. Metal failure

+3. Final Fracture: Eventually, the crack becomes large enough to cause complete failure of the material.
+This stage often happens suddenly and without warning.
 Depending on the metal type, the failed surface appears different and does not follow specific rules similar to ductile fractured surfaces.

 Factors affecting Metal Fatigue

 Metal fatigue of a part is directly related to the number of stress cycles and the value of stress imposed on it.
-If the local stresses are kept below a defined value, there would not be any fatigue failure on the metal and the part will operate satisfactorily for an infinite period of time.
+If the local stresses are kept below a defined value, there would not be any fatigue failure on the metal, and the part will operate satisfactorily for an infinite period of time.
 That limiting value is known as the endurance limit of that material.

 Metal Fatigue is greatly affected by the presence of stress raisers like holes, notches, and keyways.
 Stress concentration increases locally in presence of stress raisers.
 A metal’s ultimate tensile strength, hardness, and its ability to handle fatigue loads are related to some extent.
-In general, the higher the tensile strength and hardness, the more the likelihood of metal fatigue when subjected to high fluctuating loads.
+In general, the higher the tensile strength and hardness, the greater the likelihood of metal fatigue when subjected to high fluctuating loads.

 The surface finish of the component also plays a great role in metal fatigue failure.
 Smooth surfaces increase fatigue life.